Frequently Asked Questions

 We address your concerns from a whole-person centered approach and if you need some kind of exam I have you see someone locally and we will request that a full report be sent so I can review it.
 In short, distance consults are just that – consults – and medical care should be obtained locally for hands-on treatment.

 Licensed naturopathic physicians have been to an accredited naturopathic medical school.
 In my home state of Oregon we can be licensed as primary care doctors.
 Our approach combines modern scientific research and treatments with complementary medicine and medical philosophies and treatments of various cultures.
 We also maintain that an underlying cause exists behind all disease and symptoms.
 We seek to address this underlying cause and restore the body back to health.
-In my practice I also have an emphasis on education and empower clients to take back control of their own health.

-Modalities I use include but are not limited to: Clinical Nutrition, Botanical/Herbal Medicine, Dietary Supplements, Stress Management and Prevention, Exercise therapeutics, Lifestyle Counseling and Coaching.
+Modalities NDs use include but are not limited to: Clinical Nutrition, Botanical/Herbal Medicine, Dietary Supplements, Stress Management and Prevention, Exercise therapeutics, Lifestyle Counseling and Coaching.

 As a practitioner of both Western and complementary medicine, and 24 years under my belt of integrative medical practice in Portland, I can consult on just about everything that a primary care physician would treat.
 When I am doing online consultations I cannot formally diagnose or prescribe but for the most part I am able to address whatever concerns you have with educational coaching and consulting.

 - Irritable bowel syndrome